MarcusHjorth/BI-Exam-Student-Performance/README.md

 ###  Research Questions for project
 1. How do study time, absences, and parental education relate to academic performance across both datasets?

-2. To what extent do attendance, sleep patterns, exercise,  mental health (am more) impact students grades?
-(Kaggle dataset only)
+2. To what extent does different habits impact a students grades *(Kaggle dataset only)

 3. Can we predict a student’s likely grade using a machine learning model based only on weekly study time? ?